dev-py-me/telelog/README.md

-# tg_tqdm
+# telelog
-Extension for tqdm progressbar in Telegram
+Extension for tqdm progressbar and text logging in Telegram

 # Installation
 Now the project can not be found in PyPI